houseofleft/shades/README.md

 Plan:

 - [x] New, lazy evaluated canvas class to hold all state
-- [ ] Port over geometry maths from Shade class into canvas
+- [x] Port over geometry maths from Shade class into canvas
     - [x] Generic polygon function (+ rectangle, square, triangle implementations)
     - [x] Circle
-    - [ ] Perlin noise shifted geometry
+    - [x] Perlin noise shifted geometry
     - [x] New rotation functionality?
 - [x] Shades can now be any function taking a numpy array of coordinates + returning corresponding array of colors
 - [x] This should give a big speedup to draw operations by vectorizing them, but introduce a shade API for applying a standard x/y function (which will be slow, but helpful for quick sketching and customisation)
+- [ ] Full api + convenience functions, any relevant refactoring
 - [ ] Some nicer, github hosted docs with pdoc + new readme